JeffBezanson/femtolisp/README.md

   * compacting GC
   * and...

 ...it is fast, ranking among the fastest non-native-compiled Scheme implementations.
-It achieves this level of speed even though many primitives (like `map`) are written in the language instead of C. femtolisp uses a bytecode compiler and VM, with the compiler written in femtolisp.
+It achieves this level of speed even though many primitives (e.g. `filter` and `for-each`) are written in the language instead of C. femtolisp uses a bytecode compiler and VM, with the compiler written in femtolisp.
 Bytecode is first-class, can be printed and read, and is "human readable" (the representation is a string of normal low-ASCII characters).

 femtolisp is a simple, elegant Scheme dialect.
 It is a lisp-1 with lexical scope.
 The core is 12 builtin special forms and 33 builtin functions.